TOLL FREE: 1-888-588-6666

 • You must present documents supporting the purchase of the home

-The fine print includes the following:
+The fine print includes the following to a qualifying withdrawal:

 • To qualify, you must be a first-time home buyer.